-1. Materiality Standard expressed in \$US \$.
-2. Statutory Surplus \$ 3.
-Anticipated net salvage and subrogation included as a reduction to loss reserves as reported in Schedule P \$ 4.
-Discount included as a reduction to loss reserves and loss expense reserves as reported in Schedule P 4 (a) Nontabular Discount \$ 4 (b) Tabular Discount \$ 5.
-The net reserves for losses and expenses for the company's share of voluntary and involuntary underwriting pools' and associations' unpaid losses and expenses that are included in reserves shown on the Liabilities, Surplus and Other Funds \$. page, Losses and Loss Adjustment Expenses lines.
-6. The net reserves for losses and loss adjustment expenses that the company carries for the following liabilities included on the Liabilities, Surplus and Other Funds page, Losses and Loss Adjustment Expenses lines.
-6 (a) Asbestos, as disclosed in the Notes to Financial Statements \$ 6 (b) Environmental, as disclosed in the Notes to Financial \$ Statements 7.
+paragraph.
+Enter R, I, E, Q, or N based upon the following: R if Reasonable I if Inadequate or Deficient Provision E if Excessive or Redundant Provision Q if Qualified.
+Use Q when part of the OPINION is Qualified.
+N if No Opinion ф 5.
+Materiality Standard expressed in US dollars (Used to \$ Answer Question #6) La thora a Significant Bigly of Motorial Advance 6.
+Is there a Significant Risk of Material Adverse Was I No I I Deviation? ф Yes [] No [] 7.
+Statutory Surplus8.
+Anticipated net salvage and subrogation included as a \$ reduction to loss reserves as reported in Schedule P \$ 9.
+Discount included as a reduction to loss reserves and loss Φ expense reserves as reported in Schedule P 9.1 Nontabular Discount ¢ 9.2 Tabular Discount \$ \$ 10.
+The net reserves for losses and expenses for the Ψ company's share of voluntary and involuntary underwriting pools' and associations' unpaid losses and expenses that are included in reserves shown on the \$ Liabilities, Surplus and Other Funds page, Losses and Ψ Loss Adjustment Expenses lines.
+11. The net reserves for losses and loss adjustment expenses that the company carries for the following liabilities included on the Liabilities, Surplus and Other Funds page, Losses and Loss Adjustment Expenses lines.
+11.1 Asbestos, as disclosed in the Notes to Financial \$ Statements 11.2 Environmental, as disclosed in the Notes to \$ Financial Statements 12.
 The total claims made extended loss and expense reserve (Schedule P Interrogatories).
-7 (a) amount reported as loss reserves \$ 7 (b) amount reported as unearned premium reserves \$ 8.
+12.1 Amount reported as loss reserves \$ \$ 12.2 Amount reported as unearned premium reserves \$ 13.
 Other items on which the Appointed Actuary is providing Relevant Comment (list separately) \$